 Once your table is ACTIVE we can seed it like we did before.

-The only tricky different part here is that you will need to create a composite location attribute.
+The only different part here is that you will need to create a composite location attribute.

 You are going to use this location attributes (later on) as part of a GSI where it will play the role of Sort Key, to enable some cool search functionality.